 Taken together, this is my biggest current project, with many research lines, dozens of papers and conference presentations.

+1a.
+Agreement.
 This project is dedicated to the study of agreement in number, gender, case and — to a lesser extent — person.
 Agreement is one of the most basic mechanisms in the grammar, and the project also sheds new light on the nature of features (for example, on the problem of feature markedness), as well as on some other topics, like the role of morphological ambiguity, or syncretism, in the mental grammar.
 We also focused on different properties of inflections (for example, how frequently a particular inflection is used to encode a particular feature, how 'typical' it is for a given gender or case) and analyzed how this affects processing.
 We mostly used behavioral experiments, but also conducted one EEG and one fMRI study.

 The phenomenon of agreement attraction (specific agreement errors that are often produced and easily missed by native speakers, which gives us a window into the mechanisms of agreement) drew attention of researchers around the world.
 Many experiments we did focus on attraction.
 We were the first to study gender agreement attraction in comprehension, the role of systematic and accidental syncretism in production and processing of number agreement attraction and in processing of gender agreement attraction, as well as the processes similar (but not identical) to attraction in case agreement.
 I also took part in the study of person agreement attraction led by Anna Laurinavichyute.

-compared processing of different features.
-Firstly, we studied processing of case, gender and number agreement in participial clauses modifying complex NPs.
-Secondly, we compared processing of predicative agreement in number and gender.
-Interesting differences between these features have been revealed.
+In addition to that, we compared processing of different features.
+We studied processing of case, gender and number agreement in participial clauses and in predicative agreement, both with behavioural methods and using ERPs.
+Interesting differences between these features and their values have been revealed.

 Finally, through this project, I got interested in gender and case features in a more general context.